fps/0vpn/README.md

 # Post Scriptum

-The command <code>0vpn resolve [name]</code> can be used to find out the wireguard IP addresses of other nodes in the network.
+The command <code>0vpn-resolve [name]</code> can be used to find out the wireguard IP addresses of other nodes in the network.

 <pre>
-$ 0vpn resolve contabo
+$ 0vpn-resolve contabo
 10.123.65.177
 </pre>